sneddonlewis/goigclient/README.md

 func main() {

     // Create a client with your API key, username and password either for
-    // a demo account or for a live account. client := client.NewIGClient(
+    // a demo account or for a live account.
+In this case we're using a demo
+    // account.
+	client := client.NewIGClient(
         "IgDemoAPIKey",
         "IgDemoUsername",
         "IgDemoPassword",
-        false, // Whether to connect to a Live account, in this case we're using a demo account )
+        false, // Whether to connect to a Live account )

     // Loggin in returns OAuth token and refresh token in the response